Find out how Startup Sussex can kickstart your new business.

 Solution

-A concise overview of your product, service or offering along with how this solves the problems previously identified.
+A concise overview of your product, service or offering, and how this solves the problems previously identified.

-• An explanation of how your solution works and the benefits it provides, or impact it makes e.g linking in with the UN’s Sustainable Development Goals.
+An explanation of how your solution works and the benefits it provides, or impact it has for your target users.
+If relevant, consider linking the impact with related UN’s Sustainable Development Goals or other impact frameworks.

 Customers